joe9201/2048/README.md

 # Handover

+### Joe - 26/02

+Uploaded a reward bot file.
+This uses the existing code (played randomly) but the agent calculates a reward score after each turn based on:

+penalty for actions which do not increase the score reward for every increase in total score reward for every new highest tile found reward for getting to 2048

+Decided not to incorporate this into the existing code incase there's anything we want to change in terms of the reward calculation.
+Once we've decided this though we can then move onto implementing a strategy/building the NN.

 ### Elly - 22/02/2024

 Modified the existing 2048 text based game to include a human player and a “random” player which chooses randomly selected moves to play the game